rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 ## 5. Appendix A

-As many of you might know, Kotlin _context receiver_ were deprecated in more recent versions of Kotlin, and they are eligible to be deleted in future versions in favor of [context parameters](https://github.com/Kotlin/KEEP/issues/367).
-It was also assured by Kotlin staff that there will be no gap between the two (see [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-8087/Make-it-possible-to-suppress-warnings-globally-in-compiler-via-command-line-option#focus=Comments-27-10137847.0-0) for further details).
+As many of you might know, Kotlin _context receivers_ were deprecated in more recent versions of Kotlin, and they are eligible to be deleted in future versions in favor of [context parameters](https://github.com/Kotlin/KEEP/issues/367).
+It was also assured by Kotlin staff that there would be no gap between the two (see [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-8087/Make-it-possible-to-suppress-warnings-globally-in-compiler-via-command-line-option#focus=Comments-27-10137847.0-0) for further details).

-In face of the above information, it's perfectly right to say you want to use context receivers.
-Let's see together how we can rewrite the use case and the test to continue using the Raise DSL without context receivers.
+Given the above information, it's perfectly right to say you want to use context receivers.
+Let's see how we can rewrite the use case and the test to continue using the Raise DSL without context receivers.

-As we know, a single context receiver is equivalent to declare it as a function receiver.
+As we know, a single context receiver is equivalent to declaring it as a function receiver.
 So, the definition of our use case becomes as follows:

 ```kotlin
 interface CreatePortfolioUseCaseWoContextReceivers {